 The Temporary Environments minor introduces undergraduate students to hands-on research, design, and fabrication of ephemeral constructions for shelters, markets, and events.
-Through processes and methods for design research and material applications, students will learn how physical limitations can be quickly framed, exceeded, reformed, and dissolved again.
-There is an emphasis on tangible solutions that can be tested in prototyping and field implementation so students can develop projects beyond pure concept.
-Across topics ranging from the interim conditions for disaster relief to transportable shelters used in camping, from the ephemeral constructions used for public events and markets to exhibitions, temporality and relevant technologies will be used to accomplish a sense of place within temporary environments.
+Through processes and methods for design research and material applications, students learn how physical limitations can be quickly framed, exceeded, reformed, and dissolved again.
+There is an emphasis on tangible solutions that can be tested in prototyping and field implementation so that students can develop projects beyond pure concept.
+Across topics ranging from the interim conditions for disaster relief to transportable shelters used in camping, from the ephemeral constructions used for public events and markets to exhibitions, temporality and relevant technologies will be used to create a sense of place within temporary environments.

 The minor in Temporary Environments requires successful completion of 18 credits across four subject areas, as outlined in the chart below.
+Please note:

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.